tkidman/rally-round/readme.md

 1. run `node ./runner.js` from your terminal

-Output will be written to `./hidden/out` - you may need to create this directory before running the script.
+Output will be written to `./hidden/out` - you will need to create this directory before running the script.
+Cache files will be written to `./hidden/cache` - you will need to create this directory too.

+## Cache

+The tool keeps a file based cache of the API responses to speed things up on subsequent executions.
+If you want to get fresh data, delete the cache files you don't want from `./hidden/cache`

 ## To Do
 * Call dirt 2 Leaderboard API ✓